 - We’ve removed and combined the widgets for Resource bars, Energy Conversion, Wind Display, Com Counter, Rejoin progress was merged into the new ‘Top Bar’ widget.

 - The energy conversion slider is now integrated into the energy resource bar.

-- The console/chat has been split in 2 console widgets/areas, one for chat, and one for system messages.
+- The console/chat has been split into 2 console widgets/areas, one for the chat, and one for system messages.
 If you prefer the old console situation then this is toggleable via options window.

 - On a general level: tooltips pop up next to the mouse cursor when they are available.

-- Reasoning is that you don’t have to stretch while queuing holding down SHIFT.
+- The reasoning is that you don’t have to stretch while queuing holding down SHIFT.

 - Area mex button has been added for constructors, click and drag an area and metal extractors will be built on the available metal spots.

 - A lot of units (buildings) have their useless repeat/stop/wait buttons removed.

 - The options window has a lot of added options which includes a dropdown with graphical presets.

 - Commander blast has changed.
 The radius is the same, but the range that it’s lethal to other commanders has been reduced.
 This is to counter easy combombing enemy coms.